preyes323/preyes323-github.io/_posts/2015-12-05-meta-programming.md

 > The purpose of programming is to find a sequence of instructions that will automate performing a specific task or solving a given problem. - - <cite>[Wikipedia](https://en.wikipedia.org/wiki/Computer_programming)</cite>

 With these, it is made clear is that *Computers* alone can not learn, think, decide, and act.
 It needs human intervention to be able to perform a set of tasks or solve a problem.
-Following this, I looked up `Meta` and I came upon this interesting discussion from stackexchange:
+Following this, I looked up `Meta` and I came upon this interesting discussion from stackexchange about `Meta` being `self-referential`:

 > It originally meant something like "after".
 Possibly the most prominent use of this sense is the title of Aristotle's Metaphysics, so called because it constitutes those things which are to be studied after one has learned physics.
 This text wound up founding the discipline which we today call "metaphysics", and one way to describe what this subject encompasses is that it covers things at a level of abstraction above physics.